ihrapsa/KlipperWrt/README.md

 - Follow the script prompts to install either `fluidd` or `Mainsail` automatically
 - Wait until it prompts you to reboot
+- remove the script when done: `rm -rf /root/*.sh`
 - When done and rebooted use `http://klipperwrt.local` or `http://box-ip`to access the Klipper client
 - Done!